Sectaur/next-14-codevolution/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## NOTES

+### Tutorial 12 - Private Folders

+Purpose - to exclude a folder from routing so you can't see in blowser e.g. _lib (underscore)

+note %5FFolderName allows the _FolderName to be viewed in browser

+### Tutorial 13 - Route Groups

+Purpose - Logically group files.
+Helps to organise stuff  e.g. all files inside Auth folder.
+Don't want "Auth" to be a segment in the URL so wrap in parentheses (auth).
+That wa y the path wil be by-passed

+### Tutorial 14 - Layouts

+RootLayout is mandatory for EVERY NEXT JS App